skaija/susan-testing/Test/APIs/1-routing-api/bicycling/index.md

 ![citybikes](./citybikes.png)

-## Query examples related to bike stations, bikes and bike parks
+## Query examples

 ### All available city bike stations

 Click [this link]() to run the query below in GraphiQL.
-It should fetch all available city bike stations
+It should fetch all available city bike stations.

 ```
 {